 My academic work sits at the intersection of several different subfields: gender and intersectional identity in politics (with a focus on American elections), political psychology and behavior (with a focus on voter information-gathering and decision-making), and survey and experimental design.
 In turn, these fields draw on work on the sociology of gender, social psychology, and behavioral economics, respectively.
 Working at the intersection of multiple fields can make literature reviews taxing, but I like to think it makes for interesting questions, too.

 What really excites me about this work is that there are still a lot of big questions to address about whether, when, and how gender matters in politics.
 While most folks know that the number of women in office in the US has remained low (and declined in some states), the number of women in office is only one measure of how gender might matter to voters.
 The kind of women we elect is another.
-Exploring how we "see" gender as relevant to politics, how gender intersects with other identities like class, race, and sexual orientation, and the effects our unconscious psychological processes has on both election results and women's willingness to run for office is the subject of my dissertation.
+Exploring how we "see" gender as relevant to politics, how gender intersects with other identities like class, race, and sexual orientation, and the effects of our unconscious psychological processes on both election results and women's willingness to run for office is the subject of my dissertation.

 Please see CV.
 Manuscripts available where indicated.